ffuf/ffuf/README.md

       - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.
       - New CLI flag: --data for compatibility with copy as curl functionality of browsers.
       - New CLI flag: --compress, dummy flag that does nothing. for compatibility with copy as curl.
-      - New CLI flags: --input-cmd, --input-cmd-shell and --input-num to handle input generation using external commands.
+      - New CLI flags: --input-cmd, and --input-num to handle input generation using external commands.
 Mutators for example.
+Environment variable FFUF_NUM will be updated on every call of the command.

    - Changed
       - Wordlist can also be read from standard input